hoangsonww/RecipeGenie-App/.github/README.md

 ---

-© 2024 RecipeGenie by Son (David) Nguyen.
-All Rights Reserved.
+© Created with ❤️ by [Son Nguyen](https://github.com/hoangsonww).
+All rights reserved.